-Typhoon Hato shuts down markets in Hong Kong - Business Insider — Nigeria Today
+Macau struggles to recover from Typhoon Hato's destruction - Eyewitness News — Nigeria Today

 |

-Ten dead as typhoon smashes into Macau, Hong Kong and south China
+12 dead as strong typhoon floods Macau, China

 This post was syndicated from World - Google News.
 Click here to read the full text on the original website.